icboredman/emonhub/README.md

 Changes in this fork
 ------------------
 * Increased number of nodes from 31 to 49
-* Added posting to EmonCMS over https.
+* Added posting to EmonCMS over HTTPS.
 This also works with client side SSL certificate

-The https support was enabled by replacing urllib2 with pycurl calls, since, for some reason, I was unable to get results with urllib2.
+The SSL support was enabled by replacing urllib2 with pycurl calls, since, for some reason, I was unable to get results with urllib2.

 In order to properly configure pycurl, I used this procedure: